Jamondixon/website/README.md

-#Personal Portfolio Website
+# Personal Portfolio Website

-This is a personal portfolio website created with React to show off my tech projects and blogs.
+A personal portfolio website created with React to show off my tech projects and blogs.